RadioAtur/RadioAtur/README.md

 As a dedicated gamer, I enjoy exploring the digital worlds of **Windows** and **Android** gaming.
 Whether on PC or mobile, gaming is a source of creativity and inspiration, driving my interest in technology and interactive design.

 ### Intellectual Pursuits
-Outside of technology, I am an avid reader and music enthusiast.
+Outside of technology, I am an music enthusiast.
 I enjoy engaging in intellectual gatherings and open-minded discussions, as I believe these experiences foster growth, broaden perspectives, and encourage lifelong learning.

 ### Founder of CHEVALET STUDIO
 I am the founder of **CHEVALET STUDIO**, a platform dedicated to supporting artists.
 This creative space is designed to inspire and empower individuals within the art community to showcase their talent and connect with like-minded creators.